-South of the military area can be seen ground scaring in imagery for the main station corral and small area due to bioturbation from animal waste.
+South of the military area can be seen ground scaring in imagery for the main station corral and small buildings.
+The corral measures 85 X 45 feet.
+Note in the image below the vegetation is greener in the corral area due to bioturbation from animal waste.
 The building closest to the corral would have been the blacksmith.
 The area outside this building is also greener, probably because of shoeing operations here.
 This is also the area where the metal-detecting group found most of the blacksmithing and harness-making artifacts.
 The wheelwright would have been close to coach sheds which is the long building in the image.